alex-apezera/FlowLab/README.md

   * ALE — Arbitrary Lagrangian–Eulerian method;
   * EPM — Enthalpy–Porous Media method.

 * Convective terms inside the domain are calculated using an explicit UPWIND second-order scheme.
-The QUICK scheme is used near the boundaries to improve stability.
+The first-order scheme is used near the boundaries to improve stability.

-* Diffusion terms are calculated using an explicit scheme with Thomas-algorithm sweeps.
+* Diffusion terms are calculated using an implicit scheme with Thomas-algorithm sweeps.

 * Pressure is calculated iteratively at every time step.
 The SIMPLE method is used for the ALE model, while the Gauss–Seidel method is used for the EPM model.
 The Rie–Chow interpolation and a checkerboard-pattern prevention procedure are also applied.